The Remuneration Committee

-Benefits in kind are the provision of medical insurance premiums.
+Benefits in kind are the provision of medical insurance premiums and motor vehicles.

 All of the Executive Directors have service contracts which provide for notice periods of 12 months.
 All of the Non-Executive Directors have service contracts which provide for notice periods of three months.

-All of the Executive Directors participate in the EMI option schemes and one of the Executive Directors participates in an unapproved EMI option scheme.
-These options will be exercisable on the publication of the Company's financial results for the year ended December 2016 and will lapse if the Directors leave employment for any other reason than being a 'good leaver' as defined within the scheme rules, or at the end of the tenth anniversary of the date of grant.
+One of the Executive Directors participates in the EMI option; these options are exercisable and will lapse if the Directors leave employment for any other reason than being a 'good leaver' as defined within the scheme rules, or at the end of the tenth anniversary of the date of grant.
 Further details are provided in note 23 to the consolidated financial statements.

 Directors' detailed remuneration